rlqu/DatabaseLib/README.md

 # DatabaseLib8

 This project is a library for working with databases.
-Originally it is being coded by @Mischmaschine but since he removed support for Java 8, I forked the repository and added it back.
+It supports MariaDB, MySQL, PostgreSQL, H2SQL, SQLite, MongoDB and Redis. <br>
-Now that there's Java 8 support, you can't use things like guava cache but if you're cool enough, you can code your own cache. 😎
+Originally it is being coded by @Mischmaschine but since he removed support for Java 8, I forked the repository and added it back.<br>
-It supports MariaDB, MySQL, PostgreSQL, H2SQL, SQLite, MongoDB and Redis.
+Now that there's Java 8 support, you can't use things like guava cache but if you're cool enough, you can code your own cache or maybe I'll add one later 😎<br>

 ## Import